 DRAM Speed Converter

-The DRAM Speed Converter converts between DDR data rates, effective clock frequencies, and theoretical bandwidths for common modules.
+The DRAM Speed Calculator converts common DDR specs into real clock (MHz), cycle time (ns), first-word latency (ns), and theoretical and sustained bandwidth for common modules.

 DRAM Speed Calculator Convert common DRAM specs into useful performance numbers like real clock (MHz), cycle time (ns), first-word latency (ns), and theoretical bandwidth.
 Assumes DDR transfers twice per clock.